Whisperrr/SensitivityRandomizer/README.md

 **By: Whisper & El Bad**

 **Note** - Known issue: If you get click *within* the Sensitivity Randomizer window when open, this can freeze your mouse until a manual restart.
-A fix for this issue can be found
+A fix for this issue can be found in [Section 4](###Fix for mouse freeze)

 ## Overview